kaihuan-huang/Review/resume/resume.md

 Stale Data Management: When it’s acceptable to use slightly outdated data for a short period.
 Redundant Computations: To avoid repeating the same computations.
 Load Balancing: To manage sudden spikes in demand on primary data sources or processors.

+TypeORM
+A powerful Object-Relational Mapping (ORM) library that works seamlessly with TypeScript.
+It simplifies database interactions by providing decorators, migrations, and query builders, making it ideal for working with SQL databases like PostgreSQL or MySQL.
+Key Feature: Full TypeScript support ensures type safety in database models and queries.